munki/bootstrappr/README.md

 ## Bootstrappr

 A bare-bones tool to install a set of packages on a target volume.
-Typically these would be pacakges that "enroll" the machine into your management system; upon reboot these tools would take over and continue the setup and configuration of the machine.
+Typically these would be packages that "enroll" the machine into your management system; upon reboot these tools would take over and continue the setup and configuration of the machine.

 Add desired packages to the bootstrap/packages directory.
 Ensure all packages you add can be properly installed to volumes other than the current boot volume.